 - More of an emphasis on formats other than on-demand e-learning.
 In particular, the ability to manage face-to-face training like seminars may be important to businesses in this category

-Again, none of the above is universally true, but in general, online course businesses in this group are likely to fit best with the types of online course platforms I cover in The Best Learning Management Systems for Small Businesses to Sell Online Courses.
+Again, none of the above is universally true, but in general, online course businesses in this group are likely to fit best with the types of online course platforms covered in The Best Learning Management Systems for Small Businesses to Sell Online Courses.

 Trade and Professional Associations

-This is a category that I have spent more than a decade in as consultant.
-Prior to that, I founded a company that created the first learning management system designed specifically for associations.
-So, I know this category well.
+This is a category that we have spent more than a decade in as consultant.
+Prior to that, we founded a company that created the first learning management system designed specifically for associations.
+So, we know this category well.